 It seem strange that we take better care of ourselves when we venture out in the world to work than we do in our own homes, but there you have it.
 You may not have planned to work from home, but here you are, and it’s likely even when you can go back to work yo’ll be working from home more often than you did in the past.
 Don’t let it impact your health, productivity, and attitude.

 Better health will make you a better teammate.
-If you want to resolve to be a great remote teammate next year, we can help you with this great learning program.
+If you want to become a great remote teammate, we can help you with this great learning program.

 ABOUT THE AUTHOR